Project-GrADyS/gradys-sim-nextgen/docs/Guides/creating.md

 ``` py title="counter_execution.py"
 --8<-- "docs/Guides/counter example/1/counter_execution.py"
 ```
+!!!danger
+    This pattern of defining a main function and running it only if the file is being executed directly is required if you are using the VisualizationHandler as it will spawn a new process to run the visualization thread.
+We will use the visualization handler later so we are preparing for it.
+Read more about this in [the handler's documentation][gradysim.simulator.handler.visualization.VisualizationHandler].

 Running the file above we will notice the following output on our terminal: